Augmented Data Science: Hypothesis search agent

 Takeaways

-• The framing step is already doing most of the work.
+- The framing step along with the list of available variables is doing most of the work.
 Asking the right question (seeking causality or predictive improvement) defines the bounds of the search.
-Even with no domain context provided, the causal/predictive distinction produced meaningfully different outputs.
-GPT's hybrid framing labels ("Predictive - relevant to causal framing as a mechanism candidate") show the step surfaced genuine ambiguity rather than just sorting into bins.
+With only the list of available variables as context, the causal/predictive distinction produced meaningfully different outputs.
+GPT's hybrid framing labels in the results ("Predictive - relevant to causal framing as a mechanism candidate") show that the framing step invoked the necessary ambiguity rather than just sorting the LLM's search into bins.

-• Minimal context sets the floor.
-We answered every context question with "None" — no prior studies, no known confounders — and only provided a set of variable names.
-These results represent what the structured framing alone contributes.
-Richer context (e.g., business constraints, known confounders) would likely improve specificity and reduce the need for post-hoc filtering.
+- Minimal context sets the floor.
+We answered every context question with "None" (no prior models, no known confounders) and only provided a set of variable names.
+Richer context (e.g., business constraints, known confounders) would likely improve specificity and reduce the need for post-hoc validation.

-• Effect sizes are seldom reported and often incorrect.
+- Effect sizes are seldom reported and often incorrect.
 Despite being a stated goal of the agent, no model reliably populated quantitative effect sizes.
-Part of this is because the details of some content reside behind paywalls and abstracts do not report them.
-When reported, they may be incorrect.
+Part of this is because the full-text research resides behind paywalls and abstracts do not report them.
+When reported, they may be exaggerated.
 For example, the effect reported in Table Q1-C (Claude), "Corsten & Gruen — 40–50% lost," overstates the actual finding.
 We also noticed other incorrect reports of effect sizes (e.g., Montgomery et al., Zhang & Breugelmans in Q2-C (Claude)).
-The Direction column, on the other hand, was reliable.

-• Citations are reliable but not perfect.
+- Citations are reliable but not perfect.
 Using Claude Cowork (Opus 4.6), we verified the 44 hypothesis-citation pairs that were reported: 38 (86%) are valid.
-No paper was fabricated, and most hypotheses align with the cited source.
+No papers were fabricated, and most hypotheses align with the cited sources.
 An 86% validation rate suggests the structured prompting meaningfully reduces hallucination compared to unstructured queries.
+The skill we created prevented hallucinations.

-• Mechanism mismatch is the most common weakness.
-Both models occasionally cite a paper for a general topic but attribute a specific causal mechanism that the paper does not directly test.
+- Mechanism mismatch is the most common weakness.
+Both models occasionally cite a paper for a general topic but attribute a specific causal mechanism that the paper does not directly test (more exaggeration?).